zeek/zeek/frameworks/file-analysis.rst

 Framework <input>`, so that Bro can analyze files from external sources in the same way it analyzes files that it sees coming over traffic from a network interface it's monitoring.
-It only requires a call to :bro:see:`Input::add_analysis`:
+It only requires a call to :zeek:see:`Input::add_analysis`:

 .. literalinclude:: file_analysis_03.zeek
    :caption:
    :language: bro
    :linenos:

-Note that the "source" field of :bro:see:`fa_file` corresponds to the "name" field of :bro:see:`Input::AnalysisDescription` since that is what the input framework uses to uniquely identify an input stream.
+Note that the "source" field of :zeek:see:`fa_file` corresponds to the "name" field of :zeek:see:`Input::AnalysisDescription` since that is what the input framework uses to uniquely identify an input stream.

 Example output of the above script may be: